firefox doesn't recognize some links on a home utility website

 It looks like an overlay in the page rather than a separate pop-up window.
 Firefox's pop-up permissions do not apply to overlays.

 Did this problem just start after August 6th?
 Firefox 23 has a new mixed content blocker which could affect sites that are showing an insecure (HTTP) overlay on an secure (HTTPS) page.
 Typically a "shield" icon would appear to the left of the URL on the address bar.
-This article has more information about how to recognize that situation and deal with it: How does content that isn't secure affect my safety?
+This article has more information about how to recognize that situation and deal with it: Mixed content blocking in Firefox

 Does that seem relevant?